cojoigo/weTunes/server/docs/create_party.md

 song_data | The song data provided
-creation_time | The time of creation in unix time. update_time | The time of last update in unix time. party_name | The unique name of the party.
+creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party.